China to move some facilities out of polluted capital to ease congestion

 China's environment ministry has historically been unable to enforce anti-pollution laws effectively.

-Despite repeated pledges to clean up China's seriously polluted environment, especially in the highly industrialized east, little apparent progress appears to have been made.
+Despite repeated pledges to clean up China's seriously polluted environment, especially in the highly industrialised east, little apparent progress appears to have been made.

 (Reporting by Li Hui and Sui-Lee Wee; Editing by Clarence Fernandez)